LazaroHenrique3/lib-movies-react/README.md

 # Movies Lib

-Projeto frontend React consumindo a API do TMDB, projeto concluído conforme a videoaula do canal do youtube do Matheus Battisti.
+Projeto frontend React consumindo a API do TMDB, projeto concluído conforme a videoaula do canal do youtube do **Matheus Battisti**.

-## 👀 Deploy: <a href="https://lib-movies-react.vercel.app">Movies Lib</a>
+## 👀 Ver deploy! 👉 <a href="https://lib-movies-react.vercel.app">Movies Lib</a>

 ## 🖼 Screenshots do projeto